Inspiaaa/2D-DFT-Visualisation/README.md

 ![](docs/app.png)

-For larger images it can be helpful to zoom into a smaller area of the FFT spectrum using the `Zoom to rectangle` tool in the toolbar in the bottom of the app.
+**Tip:** For larger images it can be helpful to zoom into a smaller area of the FFT spectrum using the `Zoom to rectangle` tool in the toolbar in the bottom of the app.

+**Tip:** By holding the space bar or the right arrow key down, the app will automatically advance through the animation of adding sinusoids.

 # Explanation